piger/piger.github.io/content/posts/26-kqueue-iterm2-and-ssh.md

 OPTIND=1
 ```

-The last iteration of this script offloads the whole problem to OpenSSH by levearing the `-G` option:
+The last iteration of this script offloads the whole problem to OpenSSH by leveraging the `-G` option:

 > `-G` Causes ssh to print its configuration after evaluating Host and Match blocks and exit.